 How Condensing Furnaces Differ from Non-Condensing Furnaces

-The biggest difference between a condensing furnace and a non-condensing furnace is condensing models use a secondary heat exchanger to capture any wasted heat from its exhaust gases, while the other does not.
+The biggest difference between a condensing furnace and a non-condensing furnace is condensing models use a secondary heat exchanger to gather any wasted heat from its exhaust gases, while the other does not.

 Why Condensing Furnaces Cost More

-Many variable-speed furnaces are condensing furnaces, although a few are available in non-condensing models with lower AFUE ratings.
+Many variable-speed furnaces are condensing furnaces, although some are available in non-condensing models with lower AFUE ratings.
 If a manufacturer wants a furnace to be classified as a condensing furnace, it must offer an AFUE rating of 90% or higher.

-Do Variable-Speed Furnaces Run Nonstop?
+Do Variable-Speed Furnaces Run Constantly?

 Guide to Two-Stage Furnaces